 5. Coffee ice pops

-Hot, humid weather is just around the corner and it can leave you feeling wilted.
+Hot, humid weather can leave you feeling wilted.
 Perk up with a Coffee Popsicle with Chocolate, Peanut Butter and Banana.
 These delicious ice pops rely on cold brew concentrate for their caffeine kick.
 Once you make them you can keep them in the freezer for up to one month.
 Just make sure the kids don’t confuse them for fudgesicles!

 6. Coffee cocktails